 In 2019 you would think the business community would have a good understanding of cloud computing.
 Reality is much different.
 As I speak with accountants, tax preparers, and other users, the “cloud” is still a nebulous concept more than a solution.
 It’s certainly not understood well enough to know how to maximize the value of the cloud based on specific business use cases.
 This knowledge gap is a source of business risk as well as lost potential business value.

 I’ve written many articles on cloud computing the past 5 + years and “hosted servers and software”, the steppingstone to the cloud, prior to that.
 We have learned a great deal during that time, but one constant remains – there is always more to learn because the technology changes so rapidly.
+It’s important to keep yourself up to date with the latest advances in technology and there are loads of things you can do to educate yourself.
+Whether that’s done by taking an az-400 exam or reading articles on the internet, it’s important to keep learning about the new changes in the technological world.

 The barrage of marketing buzzwords around cloud attempting to clarify things actually add to the confusion – public cloud, private cloud, hybrid cloud, software-as-a-service, platform-as-a-service, infrastructure-as-a-service, cloud disaster recovery; the list goes on.